Real Time Speaker Series: Kicking Investors Out of Court: The Looming Threat of Forced Arbitration

 Recent developments, however, threaten to strip investors of their fundamental right to band together and pursue their securities fraud remedies in court.
 In particular, the Treasury Department and certain SEC officials have recently advocated for a seismic policy shift that would permit U.S. public companies to include forced arbitration clauses in their articles and bylaws.

-Given this looming threat, the next installment of the Speaker Series will address the dangers of mandatory arbitration of securities claims and steps that investors can take now to preserve their basic right to access public courthouses.
-Please join us on May 15 for a candid and engaging conversation with three of the nation's leading experts on these topics.
+Given this looming threat, this installment of the Speaker Series addressed the dangers of mandatory arbitration of securities claims and steps that investors can take to preserve their basic right to access public courthouses.
 Informative background reading on recent developments regarding forced arbitration, authored by the panel moderators, can be found here.

 - Paul Bland, Executive Director - Public Justice